Every business owner has goals to meet, and you’re definitely not different.

 Here are a few things you can do to ensure your emails are ready to be read and liked on mobile devices:

-- Increase open rates and click through rates of your email campaign by making it look the same in different environments with the help mobile-ready templates.
+…by making it look the same in different environments with the help of mobile-ready templates.

-- Catch the attention of your email subscribers and stop them from deleting your emails with short, attractive subject lines.
+- Every time an email sends, catch the attention of your email subscribers and stop them from deleting your emails with short, attractive subject lines.

 - Write an informative and enticing preheader text, which is the short summary that comes after the subject line.

 - Optimize your ‘From’ name by matching it with the expectations of your email subscribers.

 - Take advantage of mobile-friendly landing pages so that your audience has a great experience after clicking through your emails.

 Keep in mind that a large percentage of your email subscribers will see your emails on their mobile devices.

 So the effort you put into optimizing your emails will help you run the best email marketing campaigns that get results.

 This one shouldn’t be that difficult given that there are a lot of email marketing tools now that…